YacineGHNIMI/java-import-export-mysql-xml-/README.md

-# java-import-export-mysql-xml-
+# java-import-export-mysql-xml
-Import and export data from mysql databaseto xml file , using java - jaxb - spring data
+Import data from xml file to mysql databse .
+Export data from mysql database to xml file.

 ## Build
 mvn clean install

 ## Project :
-- JDK 1.8 , min JDk 1.6
+- JDK 1.8 (min JDK 1.6 for the use of JAXB)
 - Mysql 5.6
 - Maven 3
 - Spring Data